gamesbook/pyprototypr/docs/core_shapes.rst

 on a page when **only** the default properties are used.
 This means for most cases, that *lines* are drawn in black, and shapes are *filled* with a white color.
 The default length or height in most cases is 1cm.
-The only change has been to make the default line width thicker, for easier viewing of the PNG images.
+The only change, for these examples, has been to make the default line width thicker for easier viewing of the PNG images.

-To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_) for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
-The grid respects the margins that have been set - so "0" is actually offset from the actual page corner - although the Blueprint numbering is, itself, inside the margin!
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
+The grid respects the margins that have been set - so "0" is actually offset from the physical page corner ... but you will observe that the Blueprint numbering itself is inside the margin area!

    The graphics for these examples were generated from the scripts in the ``examples`` directory - look at the